In association with

 2. Check whether you are doing an evaluation

-Do I Need to do an Evaluation?
+Do I need to do an evaluation?

 There are a number of questions to consider before and while you are planning your evaluation, to help you assess whether to invest your time and resources into an evaluation of your service or product.
 These include: